 MIDAS Knowledge Base

-Whilst there is nothing that inherently prohibits this, there are however a few things to bear in mind if you're considering this route:
+Whilst there is nothing that inherently prohibits this, there are a few things to bear in mind if you're considering this route:

 - As each user account is associated with a single email address, if multiple users share the same account, email notifications will still only go to the sole email address associated with that user account.

-The use of a "shared" user account (where multiple individuals all login to a single user account) is only recommended if the account in question is limited to "view only" permissions, to allow multiple people "view only" access without the need to create a dedicated user account for each individual viewer.
+The use of a "shared" user account (where multiple individuals all login to a single user account) is only recommended if the account in question is limited to "view only" permissions, to allow multiple people "read only" view access without the need to create a dedicated user account for each individual viewer.

-← Return to Knowledge Base
+← Return to the Knowledge Base